-• Egg Drop Engineers: Drop a raw egg from the Swinging Bridge without it breaking using materials to engineer a protective covering. • Stomp Rockets: Design rockets using cardstock and paper and launch them into the air by stomping on the soda bottle air reservoir. • Complicated Contraptions: Rube Goldberg designed inventions that made simple tasks more complicated. • Messy Science: Create oobleck, inflate a balloon with a chemical reaction and experiment with different ingredients to pop the top off a film canister, flubber, secret messages • Ice Cream Making: Make ice cream using Zip-lock bags, ice, salt, and other ingredients. • Balloon Car Challenge: Create a balloon car as part of the Junior Engineering badge.
-For Juniors and up. • Leap Bot: Create a leap bot as part of the Brownie Mechanical Engineering badge.
-For Brownies and up. • Model Car Design: Create a model car and test it on different surfaces as part of the Daisy Mechanical Engineering badge.
-For Daisies and up. • CSI: Discover the science of investigation, learn about fingerprints, and how to extract DNA from fruit. • Wind Tunnel: Explore the effect moving air has on an object by designing an object to float in the tube.
+• Egg Drop Engineers: Drop a raw egg from the Swinging Bridge without it breaking using materials to engineer a protective covering. • Stomp Rockets: Design rockets using cardstock and paper and launch them into the air by stomping on the soda bottle air reservoir. • Complicated Rube Goldberg designed inventions that made simple tasks more Contraptions: complicated. • Messy Science: Create oobleck, inflate a balloon with a chemical reaction and experiment with different ingredients to pop the top off a film canister, flubber, secret messages • Ice Cream Making: Make ice cream using Zip-lock bags, ice, salt, and other ingredients. • Balloon Car Challenge: Create a balloon car as part of the JR. Engineering badge For Juniors and up. • Leap Bot: Create a leap bot as part of the BR.
+Mechanical Engineering badge For Brownies and up. • Model Car Design: Create a model car and test it on different surfaces as part of the Daisy Mechanical Engineering badge.
+For Daisies and up. • Wind Tunnel: Explore the effect moving air has on an object by designing an object to float in the tube.